✔ Updating documents

 REPLACE, the previous document is not removed, but it's marked as deleted, so the table size grows until chunk merging happens, and the marked documents won't be included.
 To force a chunk merge, use the OPTIMIZE statement.

 The syntax of the

 REPLACE statement is the same as the INSERT statement syntax.

 REPLACE INTO table [(column1, column2, ...)]
 VALUES (value1, value2, ...) [, (...)]

 /replace endpoint.
 There's also a synonym endpoint,

-Multiple documents can be replaced at once.
-See bulk adding documents for more details.
+You can replace multiple documents at once.
+Check bulk adding documents for more information.